 - Written Communication – Students learn to communicate ideas and information through creative writing for a variety of purposes such as: informing, persuading, influencing, responding, and creating.
 Lessons include the Writing Process, personal experience writing, and research.

-The math lessons are organized into several chapters that introduce and cover:
+Math lessons are organized into 17 chapters that introduce and cover: